tomjaguarpaw/blog.poisson.chat/posts/2022-09-21-quantified-constraint-trick.md

 -- (forall a.
 C (F a))  -- Illegal type family application in a quantified constraint
 ```

-A quantified constraint can be thought of as providing a local instance.
+A quantified constraint can be thought of as providing a local instance,
+and they are subject to a similar restriction on the shape of instance heads
-Instance resolution is going to match required constraints with the conclusion
+so that instance resolution may try to match required constraints with
-of a provided quantified constraint to determine whether it applies.
+the head of existing instances.

-But type families are not matchable: we cannot determine whether an applied
+Type families are not matchable: we cannot determine whether an applied
 type family `F a` matches a type constructor `T` in a manner satisfying the
 properties required by instance resolution ("coherence").
 So type families
 can't be in the conclusion of a type family.

 = The quantified constraint trick

+== Step 1

 To legalize type families in quantified constraints,
 all we need is a *class synonym*: